 1

-If this is your first time using hibiscus topically, perform a patch test before applying to a psoriasis plaque.
-Brew a small amount of tea, cool completely, apply to your inner wrist, and leave for 24 hours.
-If you notice any unusual redness, stinging, or rash, do not proceed with topical use.
-Hibiscus contact allergy is rare but possible, especially in those with Malvaceae family plant allergies.
+If this is your first time using hibiscus on skin, test it first.
+Brew a small amount, cool it, apply to your inner wrist, and wait 24 hours.
+If you see redness, stinging, or rash, do not proceed.
+Hibiscus allergy is rare but possible.

 -